Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Packing slip vs invoice – Sender and receiver

-You, as the seller, are responsible for creating both the packing slip and invoice.
+You, as the seller, are responsible for sending both the packing slip and invoice.
 However, to whom you send these documents can vary depending on customer types.

-If you are selling to a company, you need to send the invoice to the accounts department, and their inventory department will receive the packing slip.
+If you are selling to a company, you need to send the invoice to the accounts department and the delivery slip to their inventory department.

-Also, if you have a separate packaging department, then you need to forward a copy of the packing slip to them first so that they can arrange all the products according to the packing list and finally ship it to your customers.
+Also, if you have a separate packaging department, then you need to forward a copy of the packing list to them first.
+Once they get it, it’ll be easier to arrange all the products according to the packing list and finally ship them to your customers.

-If your customer is buying the product for someone else or wants someone else to receive the products from a different location, then your customer will receive the invoice, and the receiving person will get the packing slip.
+If your customer is buying the product for someone else or wants someone else to receive the products from a different location, then they will receive the invoice, and the receiving person will get this order slip.

-However, a packing slip doesn’t need to have price summaries such as payment method, tax amount, sub-total, and total price.
-Packing slips also don’t contain added components such as customized footers, thank-you notes, signatures, etc.
+However, a packing list doesn’t need to have price summaries such as payment method, tax amount, sub-total, and total price.
+Packing slips also don’t contain added components such as customized footers, signatures, paid stamps, etc.

 Packing slip vs invoice – How it works